Israeli settlement: Geography and municipal status

 Some settlements are self-contained cities with a stable population in the tens of thousands, infrastructure, and all other features of permanence.
 Examples are Beitar Illit (a city of close to 45,000 residents), Ma'ale Adumim, Modi'in Illit, and Ariel (almost 20,000 residents).
 Some are towns with a local council status with populations of 2,000–20,0000, such as Alfei Menashe, Eli, Elkana, Efrat and Kiryat Arba.
 There are also clusters of villages governed by a local elected committee and regional councils that are responsible for municipal services.
 Examples are Kfar Adumim, Neve Daniel, Kfar Tapuach and Ateret.
-Kibbutzim and moshavim in the territories include Argaman, Gilgal, Niran and Yitav.
+Kibbutzim and moshavim in the territories include Argaman, Gilgal, Na'aran and Yitav.
 Jewish neighborhoods have been built on the outskirts of Arab neighborhoods, for example in Hebron.
 In Jerusalem, there are urban neighborhoods where Jews and Arabs live together: the Muslim Quarter, Silwan, Abu Tor, Sheikh Jarrah and Shimon HaTzadik.

 Under the Oslo Accords, the West Bank was divided into three separate parts designated as Area A, Area B and Area C. Leaving aside the position of East Jerusalem, all of the settlements are in Area C which comprises about 60% of the West Bank.